nikhil647/Interview-Questions-And-Answers/Fundamentals of Database Engineering.md

 # Isolation:

+This property ensures that the execution of transactions concurrently does not result in any data inconsistency.
+Each transaction should be isolated from other transactions until it is completed and committed

 Question? can my inflight transaction see changes made by other inflight transaction ?? (inflight means not yet complete)

 Read phenomena: